lkoepsel/AVR_C/README.md

 **Documentation for using AVR_C to command [xArm Robotics Arm](./docs/xArm.md)**

 ## Introduction
 This repository provides a framework in  [*C* (ANSI C99)](http://avr-libc.nongnu.org) which aligns to that of the Arduino framework.
-This allows a student to program the ATmega328P or equivalents using standardized **C** in a relatively familar (Arduino) context.
+This allows a student to program the ATmega328P or equivalents using standardized **C** in a relatively familiar (Arduino) context.
 This serves the following:
 * The *C language* used in this framework follows the [*C99*](https://iso-9899.info/wiki/The_Standard) standard and doesn't introduce anything which would not be considered *standard C*.
 This is in contrast to the Arduino software framework, which introduces classes such as *Serial* to process serial input, as well as *C++*.
 * The value of programming the *ATmega328P* in *C* is that it is easier to understand the *C* concepts using an 8-bit processor as compared to programming in *C* on a personal computer.
 * It also allows someone to learn how to program an embedded microcontroller in a less complex environment as compared to a 32-bit microcontroller such as the Raspberry Pi Pico.